B0nusduck-s-goup-projects/application-development-august-2023/README.md

 -implement the update cart and delete cart function.

 -read cart is implemented but some bug still presist regarding the table merging that is needed to display cart item's information.

+## ---cart-final branch---

+-implement cart display, fully implementing crud for cart.

+-still need some optimization but still work fine by itself.